-In 1977, David Soukup, a Superior Court judge in Seattle, was so concerned about making decisions for abused and neglected children without sufficient information that he conceived the idea of citizen volunteers speaking up for the best interests of children in the courtroom.
+In 1977, David Soukup, a Superior Court judge in Seattle, was so concerned about making decisions for abused and neglected children without sufficient information that he developed the idea of volunteers speaking up for the best interests of children in the courtroom.
 A network of more than 950 CASA and guardian ad litem programs in 49 states and the District of Columbia has grown from that first program.
 Every county in Oregon now has a CASA program.

 Pioneer program in Oregon